PacktPublishing/Implementing-Azure-Cloud-Design-Patterns/README.md

 By the end of this book, you will thoroughly be familiar with the different design and architectural patterns available with Windows Azure and capable of choosing the best pattern for your system.

 ## Instructions and Navigation
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter08.